All Episodes

 Do you want me to bleep what Trump said?

-I said, Don't bleep it.
+I said, don't bleep it.

 Don't bleep it.

-So then she sends this the transcript.
+So then she sends the transcript.

-So whoa.
+So, whoa.

 And I looked at it and I knew immediately what had happened.

-This woman's in the audience that calls Cruz a name, and Trump desperately wants that out there.
+So this woman's in the audience that calls Cruz a name, and Trump desperately wants that out there.

 He wants whoever didn't hear it to hear it.

-He can't dare.
+He can't dare well.

 But the point is, he couldn't say it, but he wanted it said.